Getting Started with Adapnex

 // --- Interface Variables ---

-bool button = false;
+bool button = false; // Digital input from button

-bool blink = false;
+bool blink = false; // Digital output for LED state

-// --- Logic Blocks ---
+// --- Function Blocks ---

-// Instantiate a standard Square Wave Generator (Function Block)
+// Instantiate a standard Square Wave Generator.

 SquareWaveGenerator generator;